ridishasaquib/SF-CurbRamp/README.md

 │   ├── search.html        # Search functionality
 │   ├── about.html         # About the project
 │   ├── legend.html        # Map legend
+│   ├── map.html           # Filtered map page
 ├── static/                # Frontend: Static assets
 │   ├── css/
 │   │   ├── style.css      # Main styles for the application
+│   │   ├── search-style.css  # Styles for the search page
 │   ├── images/
 │       ├── logo.png       # Project logo
 │       ├── streetsf.jpeg  # Image used in the "About" page
+│       ├── bridge.jpeg    # Image used in the "About" page
+│       ├── nighsf.jpg     # Night view of SF
 ├── Curb_Ramps.csv         # Backend: Dataset
-├── requirements.txt       # Backend: Dependencies
+├── requirements.txt       # Backend: Python dependencies
 ├── README.md              # Documentation